gammu/gammu/docs/manual/testing/testsuite.rst

 Testing of command line utility
 -------------------------------

-Gammu command line tests are performed using :doc:`dummy-driver` where required.
+Gammu command line tests are performed using :ref:`dummy-driver` where required.
 It covers most of command line interface, but some parts need to be explicitly enabled: